GeoJSON Bounding Box

 Does it modify my GeoJSON?

 Only if you click Download with bbox.
-That option re-emits the original document with a top-level "bbox" field added (or replaced if one already existed).
-The Copy button just gives you the array.
+That re-emits the original document with a top-level bbox member added right after type (or replaced if one already existed).
+Copy bbox array just gives you the four numbers.

 Is my data uploaded anywhere?

 No. All the math happens in your browser.
-Your coordinates never leave the tab.
+Your coordinates never leave the tab, and the page works offline once loaded.
 See the privacy policy for details.